 - 1. Program the PLL registers to the proper values for the PLL loop.
 Note that the VCO divider (0x1E0[2:0]) must not be set to static during VCO calibration. - For the initial setting of the registers after a power-up or reset, initiate a VCO calibration by setting 0x018[0] = 1b.
-Subsequently, whenever a calibration is desired, set 0x018[0] = 0b, update registers and set 0x018[0] = 1b, update registers. - A SYNC operation is initiated internally, causing the outputs to go to a static state determined by normal SYNC function operation. - 4.
+Subsequently, whenever a calibration is desired, the user must first clear 0x018[0] and update registers (0x232[0] = 1b) prior to initiating another VCO calibration. - 3.
+A SYNC operation is initiated internally, causing the outputs to go to a static state determined by normal SYNC function operation. - 4.
 VCO is calibrated to the desired setting for the requested VCO frequency. - 5.
 Internally, the SYNC signal is released, allowing outputs to continue clocking. - 6.
 The PLL loop is closed. - 7.
 PLL locks.